furynet/fury-1/docs/cli-client/intro.md

 # Introduction

-`fury` is a command line client for the GRIDhub network.
-GRIDhub users can use `fury` to send transactions and query the blockchain data.
+`fury` is a command line client for the FURYhub network.
+FURYhub users can use `fury` to send transactions and query the blockchain data.

 ## Working Directory

 The default working directory for the `fury` is `$HOME/.fury`, which is mainly used to save configuration files and data.
-The GRIDhub `key` data is saved in the working directory of `fury`.
+The FURYhub `key` data is saved in the working directory of `fury`.
 You can also specify the `fury`  working directory by `--home`.

 ## Connecting to a Full Node